awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dlr-object-detection-component.md

 ## Requirements<a name="dlr-object-detection-component-requirements"></a>

-To deploy a component, you must meet the requirements for the component and its [dependencies](#dlr-object-detection-component-dependencies)\.
 This component has the following requirements:<a name="ml-component-requirements"></a>
 + <a name="ml-req-glibc"></a>On Greengrass core devices running Amazon Linux 2 or Ubuntu 18\.04, [GNU C Library](https://www.gnu.org/software/libc/) \(glibc\) version 2\.27 or later installed on the device\.
 + On Armv7l devices, such as Raspberry Pi, dependencies for OpenCV Python installed on the device\.
 Run the following command to install the dependencies: